 - Obviously you need to own a functional Dreamcast and a copy of the game to be able to play it.
 The Dreamcast is prone to hardware problems (laser degradation, PSU) that eventually make it unable to read discs or boot at all, and the more reliable replacements (such as the GDEMU or USB-GDROM) are expensive and sometimes difficult to obtain.
 Unless you are a big fan of the Dreamcast and play other games on it, or use it for other purposes such as homebrew, getting a Dreamcast just to play SA1 isn’t a good investment.

 *When people say that, they usually compare the Dreamcast’s video output to the likes of Playstation 2, which is indeed a lot worse.
 The Dreamcast is capable of outputting a native 480p VGA signal, which is the “cleanest” looking signal for that generation of consoles.
 There is even a hardware mod to make the Dreamcast output a “pure” digital signal through HDMI.
-However, no matter what you do, it’s still going to be 480p, and no amount of cleaning up is going to make it look as good as native 1080p that you can get with an emulator or the PC version.
+However, no matter what you do, the Dreamcast game’s internal resolution is still going to be 480p, and no amount of upscaling and cleaning up is going to make it look as good as native 1080p that you can get with an emulator or the PC version.

-- You’ll have to deal with all of the criticized aspects of the original version – 30 FPS, unskippable cutscenes, the old Chao system etc. Although there are 60 FPS codes for the Dreamcast version, real hardware can’t handle it most of the time and the game will go into slow motion.
+- You’ll have to deal with all of the criticized aspects of the original version – 30 FPS, unskippable cutscenes, the old Chao system etc. Although there are 60 FPS codes for the Dreamcast version, real hardware can’t handle it most of the time and the game will go into slow motion (you may get better results on an overclocked console).
 When the game does run at 60 FPS, several of the problems described here will return because some aspects of the game’s logic aren’t optimized for 60 FPS.
-Unlike the PC version, fixing these on the Dreamcast is unrealistic.
+Unlike the PC version, fixing these on the Dreamcast is much more difficult for hackers/modders.
+It is generally much harder to make mods for the Dreamcast version, and I think it is safe to say we aren’t getting anything more involved than simplest model, level layout and texture edits (if at all) anytime soon.

 Using an emulator can mitigate some of the above issues.
 For example, you’ll be able to multiply the internal resolution of the Dreamcast and play the game at 1440p.
 Note: the point about widescreen still applies*.

-*Using a widescreen hack can also cause pop-in to be more visible near the sides of the screen.
+*Using the “extra geom” widescreen hack in NullDC or reicast/flycast can also cause pop-in to be more visible near the sides of the screen, and fadeouts will fail to cover the entire screen.
+Other widescreen hacks can make menus and HUD look stretched.
 Some cutscenes will also show things that you aren’t supposed to see, such as two Chaoses in Sonic’s intro.
+Most widescreen-related cutscene issues except pop-in also occur on the PC version.

 There are only two real advantages of using an emulator as opposed to a modded PC version:

-- Playing the game on an emulator delivers the closest experience possible to a real Dreamcast version on PC, whereas SADXPC mods may not always be accurate to the original Dreamcast game.
+- Playing the game on an emulator delivers the closest experience possible to a real Dreamcast version on PC (with enhancements), whereas SADXPC with mods may not always be accurate to the original Dreamcast game.

 On the other hand, all emulators have issues with SA1 that make the experience sub-optimal.

-- The biggest problem is that you won’t be able to control the character properly unless you have a very sensitive controller with no deadzone.
+- The biggest problem is that you won’t be able to control the character properly unless you have a sensitive analog stick with no deadzone.
 Some controllers, such as the X360 one, work relatively well, though they are not exactly the same as the original Dreamcast controller.
 Even third-party controllers for the Dreamcast will cause issues in SA1 and SA2.
 This nuance is described in more detail on the Miscellaneous page.
-For an optimal experience you would have to buy an authentic Dreamcast controller and an adapter to use it on PC, in which case you might as well buy a real Dreamcast instead.
+For an optimal experience you would have to buy an authentic Dreamcast controller and an adapter to use it on PC, in which case you might as well buy a real Dreamcast.

-If your controller behaves similar to this (jittering when pressing all the way up/down, “round” shape of diagonal limits), you may be able to use it with a Dreamcast emulator to play SA1:
+If your controller behaves similar to this (jittering when pressing all the way up/down, “round” shape of diagonal limits), you should be able to use it with a Dreamcast emulator to play SA1:

-- Emulating the Dreamcast’s order-independent transparency is going to be a major issue.
+- Emulating the Dreamcast’s order-independent transparency is a major issue.
 Some games look acceptable without it or with less accurate transparency sorting methods, but in the case of SA1 you’re going to need the most accurate per-pixel sorting.
-You need at least 16 layers (ideally 32 or more) to be able to play the game without noticeable visual glitches.
+You need at least 16 layers to be able to play the game without noticeable visual glitches, and for maximum accuracy (particularly for particles) you would want 32, ideally 64 or more.

 Per-pixel transparency sorting is extremely taxing on the GPU, so to be able to play the game at any decent resolution without glitches you’re going to need a powerful PC.
 For example, a mid-range gaming laptop from 2013-2014 is barely able to handle 1440p/32 layers on Demul, and the game is relatively comfortable to play only at 1280×960.
-Emulating OIT on Android is also out of the question.
+Emulating OIT on Android is even more difficult due to limited performance of most phones and tablets, though still possible.

 And here’s the kind of glitches you will see if the layer count for per-pixel sorting is not enough.
 This usually happens to particles, such as fire or smoke: